gitlabhq/omnibus-gitlab/doc/roles/README.md

 ### Monitoring Roles

 Monitoring roles are used to setup monitoring of HA installs.
-Additional documentation is available in in the HA [Monitoring documentation](https://docs.gitlab.com/ee/administration/high_availability/monitoring_node.html).
+Additional documentation is available in the HA [Monitoring documentation](https://docs.gitlab.com/ee/administration/high_availability/monitoring_node.html).

 - **monitoring_role**